"James Webb" telescope provides fascinating insights into the universe - Nasa publishes the first images

 With its first image and accompanying data, the James Webb Space Telescope has already given scientists a lot of new work.
 Nasa boss Nelson sums it up like this: “We can answer questions that we don’t even know yet.”
 But the researchers were looking forward to this day and are eagerly awaiting the new data – after all, the “James Webb” telescope has already been eagerly awaited for many years.
 It is intended to enable astronomers to carry out completely new research.
 “The telescope will detect light from the first generation of galaxies that formed in the early Universe after the Big Bang and the Scan atmospheres of nearby exoplanets for possible signs of habitability‘ explains Eric Smith, program scientist at NASA Webb.

 John Mather, Webb scientist at Nasa’s Goddard Space Flight Center and Nobel laureate, is looking forward to the upcoming work: “What happened after the Big Bang?
 How did the expanding universe cool down and produce black holes, galaxies, stars, planets and humans?”
 The new space telescope should help the researchers to answer such questions and look far back into the past.
 “We know the universe is 13.8 billion years old.
-We go back almost to the beginning, ”emphasizes Nasa boss Nelson.
+We’re going back almost to the beginning,” said NASA CEO Nelson.

 “James Webb” space telescope: Joe Biden speaks of a “miracle telescope”